 - Open trench installation of 2,330 feet of 8-inch to 57-inch sanitary sewer

-- Modifications to existing regulator structure beneath Commonwealth Avenue in Boston
+- Modifications to the existing regulator structure beneath Commonwealth Avenue in Boston

 - Six (6) cast-in-place diversion structures